Gunnesbo Station

 Gunnesbo Station is a commuter train railway station in the Gunnesbo district of Lund in Sweden.
-The station was inaugurated on 1 June 1986 in order to serve commuters in the newly built districts Nöbbelöv and Gunnesbo along the West Coast Line.
+The station was inaugurated on 1 June 1986 to serve commuters in the newly built districts Nöbbelöv and Gunnesbo along the West Coast Line.
 The local trains (Pågatåg) serve the station.

 The station was expanded in 2003–2005 for the double track that now runs through Lund along the West Coast Line.